Bedework/bedework/docs/deployers/installing.md

 If you want to merge in the profile to an existing settings.xml ensure you also merge in the **pluginGroups** section.

 The profile does not need to be active by default if you have other profiles.
-The build process will spcify the bedework-3 profile.
+The build process will specify the bedework-3 profile.

 Below is the contents of that settings.xml file.
 This must be in place before allowing the script to continue on to the builds otherwise they will fail diring deployment.